-10.1 Key points

-- 10.1.1 All budget owners must ensure they follow the employment procedures approved by the Trust and only recruit up to the funded establishments - 10.1.2 Budget managers are responsible for ensuring that commencement forms, change forms (eg, when an employee changes grade or hours), and termination forms are promptly sent to Finance. - 10.1.3 All expense forms should be approved by the relevant budget owner and submitted in a timely manner. - 10.1.4 Any failure to comply with the employment procedures will be reported to Audit committee and may result in disciplinary action.
+All budget owners must ensure they follow the employment procedures approved by the Trust and only recruit up to the funded establishments.

+Budget managers are responsible for ensuring that commencement notifications, change notifications (e.g. when an employee changes grade or hours), and termination notifications are promptly sent to Finance.

+All expense claims should be approved by the relevant budget owner and submitted in a timely manner.

+Any failure to comply with the employment procedures will be reported to Audit committee and may result in disciplinary action.

-10.2 REMUNERATION AND TERMS OF SERVICE
+10.1.
+REMUNERATION AND TERMS OF SERVICE

-- 10.2.1 The Board of Directors should formally agree and record in the minutes of its meetings, the precise terms of reference of the Remuneration Committee, specifying which posts fall within its area of responsibility, its composition, and the arrangements for reporting. - 10.2.3 The Board of Directors will approve proposals presented by the Chief Executive for setting of remuneration and conditions of service for those employees not covered by the Committee's remit or by Advance Letter from the Department of Health. - 10.2.4 An annual review of staff on ad-hoc pay arrangements will be undertaken annually by the Associate Director of HR. - 10.2.5 The Trust will remunerate the Chair and Non-executive Directors in accordance with instructions issued by the Board of Governors.
+- 10.1.1.
+The Board should formally agree and record in the minutes of its meetings, the precise terms of reference of the Remuneration Committee, specifying which posts fall within its area of responsibility, its composition, and the arrangements for reporting. - 10.1.2.
+The Board will approve proposals presented by the Chief Executive for setting of remuneration and conditions of service for those employees not covered by the Committee's remit or by Advance Letter from the Department of Health. - 10.1.3.
+An annual review of staff on ad-hoc pay arrangements will be undertaken annually by the Deputy Director of Human Resources. - 10.1.4.
+The Trust will remunerate the Chair and Non-Executive Directors in accordance with instructions issued by the Council of Governors.

-10.3 FUNDED ESTABLISHMENT
+10.2.
+FUNDED ESTABLISHMENT

-- 10.3.1 The workforce plans incorporated within the annual budget will form the funded establishment. - 10.3.2 The funded establishment of any service area or directorate may not be varied without the approval of the Executive Director lead for that area, following the Trust's organisational change policy and procedures.
+- 10.2.1.
+The workforce plans incorporated within the annual budget will form the funded establishment. - 10.2.2.
+The funded establishment of any service area or directorate may not be varied without the approval of the Executive Director lead for that area, following the Trust's organisational change policy and procedures.

-10.4 STAFF APPOINTMENTS
+10.3.
+STAFF APPOINTMENTS

-- 10.4.1 No director or employee may engage, re-engage, or regrade employees, either on a permanent or temporary nature, or hire agency staff, or agree to changes in any aspect of remuneration: - (a) unless authorised to do so within the limit of his approved budget and funded establishment.

-The Trust will have a recruitment & selection policy which will be used for all recruitment processes and is up to date with legislation, collective agreements, NHS guidelines and good practice.10.4.3
+- 10.3.1.
+No director or employee may engage, re-engage, or regrade employees, either on a permanent or temporary nature, or hire agency staff, or agree to changes in any aspect of remuneration: - (a). unless authorised to do so within the limit of their approved budget and funded establishment. - 10.3.2.
+The Trust will have a recruitment & selection policy which will be used for all recruitment processes and is up to date with legislation, collective agreements, NHS guidelines and good practice.

-10.5 PROCESSING OF PAYROLL
+10.4.
+PROCESSING OF PAYROLL

-10.5.1 The Executive Director of Resources is responsible for:
+10.4.1.
+The Executive Director of Finance is responsible for: